Veteran Crisis LineGive Us Feedback

 Object Class – Categorization of financial obligations and expenditures according to the nature of the services or items purchased as defined in OMB Circular A-11, Section 83.

-Proprietary Account – Accounts used to recognize and track assets, liabilities, net position accounts, revenues, and expenses.
+Proprietary Accounts –Accounts used to recognize and track assets, liabilities, net position accounts, revenues, and expenses.

 Reimbursable Obligation – An obligation financed by offsetting collections credited to an expenditure account in payment for goods and services provided by that account.

-Revenue Source Code – A standard agency-defined code which classifies revenue and receipt transactions by the type or source of revenue.
+Revenue Source Code (RSC) –A standard agency-defined code which classifies revenue and receipt transactions by the type or source of revenue.
+The RSC is used to define revenue sources within different VA programs.

-Station Number – A three-digit identifier to recognize a VA installation or a parent relationship.
+Station Number –A three-digit identifier used to recognize a VA installation or a parent relationship.
 A station may be stand-alone facility with a single number, or it may be a parent station with substations as children.
 The substations are generally smaller facilities (e.g., outpatient clinics) under the authority of the parent station.
-Station numbers are only applicable to Administrations and Staff Offices utilizing FMS and are replaced by Division and Organization Codes in iFAMS.
+Station numbers are only applicable to Administrations and Staff Offices utilizing FMS and are replaced by division and organization codes in iFAMS.

-Treasury Appropriation Fund Symbol (TAFS) – Refers to account identification codes assigned by the Department of Treasury to individual appropriation, receipt, or other fund accounts.
-All financial transactions of the federal government are classified by TAS for reporting to the Department of Treasury and OMB.
-A TAS includes all the component pieces of Treasury Appropriation Fund Symbol, plus any sub-accounts established by Treasury.
+Treasury Account Symbol (TAS) – Refers to the account identification codes assigned by the Department of the Treasury to individual appropriation, receipt, or other fund accounts.
+All financial transactions of the Federal Government are classified by TAS for reporting to the Department of the Treasury and OMB.
+TAS includes all the component pieces of Treasury Appropriation Fund Symbol plus any sub-accounts established by Treasury.

 0104 Roles and Responsibilities

-Financial Services Center (FSC) is responsible for maintaining the VA Standard General Ledger accounts, budget object classes, and revenue source codes.
+Financial Services Center (FSC) is responsible for maintaining the ACS in VA’s accounting systems (e.g., ACEN/ACED transactions, BOC codes, RSCs, Project, Project Tasks, VA Standard General Ledger accounts, etc.).
 FSC is also responsible for the yearly update of the ALC Point of Contact listing.

-Manpower Management Services within the Office of Human Resources and Administration (OHRA) is responsible for the maintenance of the Division, Organization, Location and Cost Organization Codes elements within iFAMS.
+Manpower Management Services within the Office of Human Resources and Administration (OHRA)/Operations, Security, and Preparedness (OSP) is responsible for the maintenance of the Division, Organization, Location, and Cost Organization Codes within VA’s modern accounting system.

 0105 Policies